Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Conclusions

-We compared our results against the predictions of three $N$-body models: a rotating, flattened disk in an inclined prograde orbit with two pericenter passages, and two spherical, pressure-supported models with three pericenter passages.
+We compared our results against the predictions of three $N$-body models: a rotating, flattened disk in an inclined prograde orbit with two pericenter passages and two spherical, pressure-supported models with three pericenter passages.
 Only the rotating model was able to qualitatively reproduce the observed velocity gradients.
-We notice though, that the velocity gradients predicted by the rotating model are too steep ($3.5 \pm 0.4 \kms$ along the intermediate axis), which means that the initial structure of the progenitor and/or properties of the orbit require further adjustments.
+We notice, though, that the velocity gradients predicted by the rotating model are too steep ($3.5 \pm 0.4 \kms$ along the intermediate axis), which means that the initial structure of the progenitor and/or properties of the orbit require further adjustments.

-The two spherical models tested (\citetalias{Law-Majewski2010} and \citetalias{Fardal2019}), show a general dynamical behaviour that is similar to the observations in the outskirts of the galaxy, but fail to reproduce any of the internal velocity gradients in Sgr.
-It is important to remark that these models were aimed to reproduce the stream properties, not the core of the galaxy.
+The two spherical models tested (\citetalias{Law-Majewski2010} and \citetalias{Fardal2019}), show a general dynamical behavior that is similar to the observations in the outskirts of the galaxy but fail to reproduce any of the internal velocity gradients in Sgr.
+It is important to remark that these models were aimed at reproducing the stream properties, not the core of the galaxy.

-Our results suggest that the Sgr progenitor was a flattened system to some extent, and that it had some internal rotation.
+Our results suggest that the Sgr progenitor was a flattened system to some extent and that it had some internal rotation.
 Investigating this scenario in detail will require a large theoretical and computational effort, as many factors are affecting the last 2--3 Gyr of Sgr evolution as it orbits the MW.
-Other potentials such as those from other dSphs or the Large Magellanic Cloud may have also played an important role.
+Other potentials, such as those from other dSphs or the Large Magellanic Cloud, may have also played an important role.